madebits/madebits.github.io/blog/2016/2016-08-30-Ubuntu-Monitor-Tools.md

 * `disper -e` extend displays
 * `disper -d auto -e` extend all displays

 `disper` is mainly for nVidia cards, but it works same good for `randr`.
 In Lubuntu, the `disper` commands can be mapped to keyboard using `openbox` configuration (`~/.config/openbox/lubuntu-rc.xml`).
-The following command cycles via the different configurations:
+The following command cycles via different configurations:

 ```xml
 ...